EdwardMudaida/tuite-harusi/README.md

 - A user should be able to pick a template.

--A user should be able to edit the selected template.
+- A user should be able to edit the selected template.
 Include:
 	- Names of the couple.
 	- Date of the wedding.
 	- Location.

 - A user should be able to send out invites via email.